toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/05-Admin-User-Management/Managing Users.md

 Within the User Management Portal, you can find the following sections:

-- :green_square: **Admin CRUD Operations**: Quick access to Create, Read, Update, and Delete user functionalities.
+- :green_square: **Admin Operations**: Quick access to Create, Read, Update, and Delete user functionalities.
 - :orange_square: **Search and Filter**: Easily search for users or filter them by roles and lock status.
 - :blue_square: **Users List**: A comprehensive table displaying user details like usernames, roles, and status.

 ![Users Table](assets/users-landing-portal.png)

-### Admin CRUD Actions :computer_mouse:
+### Admin Operations :computer_mouse:

-Administrative actions for user management are available in a button group format, allowing for Create, Read, Update, and Delete (CRUD) operations:
+Administrative actions for user management are available in a button group format, allowing for Create, Read, Update, and Delete operations:

 - **Create User** :heavy_plus_sign: — Add a new user account.
 - **Edit User** :memo: — Modify existing user account details.